foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 ### 3)
-  To demonstrate your HTML, CSS & Javascript skills, please [Create new repository on Github](https://help.github.com/articles/create-a-repo/) named F&C-OP and build a one-page website on [GitHub pages](https://pages.github.com/).
+  To demonstrate your HTML, CSS & Javascript skills, please [Create a new repository on Github](https://help.github.com/articles/create-a-repo/) named F&C-OP and build a one-page website on [GitHub pages](https://pages.github.com/).
 Your website can be about anything you like so pick a topic that you think is interesting!

   Note: We recommend not using frameworks or libraries like Bootstrap or jQuery.
 Also, using Jekyll is entirely optional.